micahlagrange/minecraft.micahtmusic.stream/README.md

 - select the game version from the list named release `1.14.4-forge-28.1.0`
 - save and close the launcher
 - download all the mod jar files and put them in `%appdata%\.minecraft\mods` directory (just create it if it doesn't exist, as long as you already installed forge)

+From now on you can pick minecraft.micahtmusic.stream from the launcher versions list, or click Play from the installations tab